RishikaKatna46/CookBook_Dynamic/README.md

 - All pages use express-ejs-layouts for consistent structure
 - Foreign key constraints are enabled for proper data integrity
 - The orange color theme was chosen to give a warm, inviting feel
+- Dark mode uses darker backgrounds with optimized contrast for comfortable reading
+- Theme preference is saved in browser localStorage and persists across sessions

 ## Repository